Cooking With Wine Blog

 Jump to Recipe Print Recipe

 We are officially in the dog days of summer and cannot step outside for a minute without needing a shower.
-To beat the heat, we've been making all the summer cocktails, and this is currently our favorite frozen concoction.
+To beat the heat on a hot summer day, we've been making tons of frozen summer cocktails, and this is currently our favorite frozen concoction.
 Let me introduce you to the Peach Elderflower Frosé.
 This delicious and refreshing frozen cocktail packs all the flavors of summer in one glass!
 It has a whole bottle of rosé, elderflower liqueur, brandy, and fresh peaches!
 What else do you need??

 Peach Elderflower Frosé